Routing

 setting per domain?

-However, you can still achieve this by building the app for each domain separately, while injecting diverging routing configuration via an environment variable.
+While this is currently not supported out of the box, you can still achieve this by building the app for each domain separately while injecting diverging routing configuration via an environment variable.

 Example: